acpopa/acpopa.github.io/index.md

 ## Recent Updates

-- **2026:** Master's thesis on M-dwarf stars characterisation for the PLATO mission at OCA.
+- **2026:** Master's thesis on the characterisation of M-dwarf stars for the PLATO mission at OCA.
 - **2026:** Winter School on "Modern Methodologies for Space Science" at UNITOV.
-- **2026:** Master's internship on fundamental parameters of FGK stars at OCA.
+- **2026:** Master's internship on the fundamental stellar parameters of FGK stars at OCA.
 - **2025:** Summer research project on white dwarf cooling sequences at ARI & LJMU.
 - **2025:** Summer School on "Big Data in Astronomy" at UBG.
 - **2025:** Winter School on "Spectroscopic Data Reduction" at UNITOV.